Expert-elicitation method for non-parametric joint priors using normalizing flows: Simulation Studies

 \subsection{Simulation Studies 2: Normal Likelihood}

-In the remaining simulation studies, we aim to evaluate the method's performance using a model with increased complexity, specifically a normal regression model with standard deviation $\sigma$ and mean $\mu_i$, where $\mu_i$ depends on a three-level grouping variable encoded via the dummy variables $x_{1}$ and $x_{2}$:
+In the remaining simulation studies, we aim to evaluate the method's performance using a model with slightly increased complexity, specifically a normal regression model with standard deviation $\sigma$ and mean $\mu_i$, where $\mu_i$ depends on a three-level grouping variable encoded via the dummy variables $x_{1}$ and $x_{2}$:

 with $\beta_0$, $\beta_1$, and $\beta_2$ being the regression coefficients representing the intercept and the two group contrasts, respectively.
 The goal is to learn a joint prior for the model parameters $\theta$.
-To systematically assess our method, we use the same model across all upcoming simulation studies, varying only the \emph{true} joint prior in each scenario: \begin{itemize} \item \textbf{Scenario 1 (M2)}: Independent normal priors for the regression coefficients are defined as $\beta_0 \sim~\text{Normal}(10, 2.5), \beta_1 \sim \text{Normal}(7, 1.3), \beta_2 \sim \text{Normal}(2.5, 0.8)$, with a Gamma prior for the random noise, $\sigma \sim \text{Gamma}(5, 2)$ \item \textbf{Scenario 2 (M3)}: This setup is identical to M2 but introduces skewed normal priors for $\beta_1$ and $\beta_2$, where $\beta_1 \sim \text{SkewNormal}(7, 1.3, 4)$\footnote{For the skewed normal distribution, we use the implementation from TensorFlow Probability \citep{abadi2016tensorflow}, which features the two-piece normal distribution \citep{fernandez1998bayesian}.
+To systematically assess our method, we use the same model across all upcoming simulation studies, varying only the \emph{true} joint prior in each scenario: \begin{itemize} \item \textbf{Scenario 1 (M2)}: Independent normal priors for the regression coefficients are defined as $\beta_0 \sim~\text{Normal}(10, 2.5), \beta_1 \sim \text{Normal}(7, 1.3), \beta_2 \sim \text{Normal}(2.5, 0.8)$, with a Gamma prior for the random noise, $\sigma \sim \text{Gamma}(5, 2)$ \item \textbf{Scenario 2 (M3)}: Identical to M2 but introduces skewed normal priors for $\beta_1$ and $\beta_2$, where $\beta_1 \sim \text{SkewNormal}(7, 1.3, 4)$\footnote{For the skewed normal distribution, we use the implementation from TensorFlow Probability \citep{abadi2016tensorflow}, which features the two-piece normal distribution \citep{fernandez1998bayesian}.
 This distribution is parameterized by location, scale, and shape parameters.
-The shape parameter controls the skewness, with values above one resulting in a right-skewed distribution.} and $\beta_2 \sim \text{SkewNormal}(2.5, 0.8, 4)$. \item \textbf{Scenario 3 (M4)}: This scenario introduces a dependency structure among the model coefficients $\beta$ using a correlated multivariate normal distribution, with marginal distributions identical to those in M2.
-All other aspects remain the same as in M2.
+The shape parameter controls the skewness, with values above one resulting in a right-skewed distribution.} and $\beta_2 \sim \text{SkewNormal}(2.5, 0.8, 4)$. \item \textbf{Scenario 3 (M4)}: Identical to M2 but introduces a dependency structure among the model coefficients $\beta$ using a correlated multivariate normal distribution, with marginal distributions identical to those in M2.
 The correlated prior is specified as:

 where $\mathbf{R}$ denotes the correlation matrix and $s$ the vector of standard deviations. \end{itemize}